sorenhoyer/mobx-state-tree-live-data-performance-test/README.md

 - npm install -g serve
 - serve -s build

+Testing should be done with a production build.

+Rename the index.js to something else and index-[whatever] to index.js to test.
+Make sure you're not running a cached version - ctrl+f5 with chrome console enabled to force cache flush.
+Also you may way to simple comment out the chart component, to further isolate the MobX State Tree we're trying to test.
+The chart is only meant for adding context to this example.

 ## index.js - using Datapoint + Heap + MeasurementQueue + Measurement: ##